linuxboot/heads-wiki/Development/Porting.md

 export CONFIG_ENABLE_FUNCTION_TRACING_OUTPUT=y
 ```
 Note: This may cause glitches where the screen output appears overwritten until an arrow key is pressed.
 This is normal for DEBUG mode, as the additional tracing output uses the same console as fbwhiptail.
 The issue will disappear once debug options are removed from the board configs.
-* It is important to define the correct TPM configuration (TPM 1.2 vs. TPM 2.0), ensuring they are mutually exclusive, similar to the coreboot configuration.
+* It is important to define the correct TPM configuration (TPM 1.2 vs. TPM 2.0), ensuring they are mutually exclusive, similar to the coreboot configuration (described in coreboot config below).
 The selected option misses `#`:
 ```
 #TPM2 requirements
 export CONFIG_TPM2_TOOLS=y